 True orthodontic emergencies are rare, but when they occur we are available to you.
 As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can’t take care of yourself.
 We’ll be able to schedule an appointment to resolve the problem.

 You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.

-After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
+After alleviating your discomfort, it is vital that you still call our office to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

 If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
-Aspirin, Ibuprofen (Motrin, Advil) and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.
+Aspirin, Ibuprofen (Motrin, Advil), and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.

 The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
 You can put wax on the braces to lessen this.
 We’ll show you how!

 If your appliance is poking you, place wax on the offending part.

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.

 Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
 It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.